-- to update you on scheduled events, campaigns, and intensive observation periods (IOPs); and
+- Updates on scheduled events, campaigns, and intensive observation periods (IOPs)

-- to provide resources for teachers, parents, students and citizen scientists for online learning that can be done indoors during times of widespread in-home containment.
+- Online-learning resources for teachers, parents, students, and citizen scientists that can be completed indoors during times of widespread, in-home containment

 Events and Activities

 All in-person GLOBE events are suspended indefinitely in response to the worldwide pandemic.
 When it's deemed appropriate to lift our public-gathering restrictions, you'll be notified via this page and through our various communication channels.

 GLOBE activities conducted at home or in approved school situations, and in accordance with local governance, are permitted.
 Follow the guidelines from your local officials and only conduct such activities where and when it's considered safe to do so.

 Although we've indefinitely suspended all current GLOBE measurement campaigns, our campaign teams are working tirelessly to develop safe measurement alternatives that don't involve field work.
 Learn more about how we're adapting our data collection initiatives and join our upcoming 2021 webinars via the links below: